hwennnn/RideSharing/README.md

 ### React Next.js Frontend

 The frontend is written is React.js with Next.js.
 The frontend simulates the features of ride-sharing platform such as the user login, account creation, profile edit, creating trip, initiating or ending trip, and viewing past completed trips.
-Refer [here](frontend) to the screenshots of frontend.

 In the case when the frontend wants to communicate with the backend server to fulfill client requests, a **general-purpose API backend server** is implemented in between the layer of frontend and backend to facilitate the communication.